fiolj/sparta/doc/web/read_surf.rst

 is smaller than the one it replaced.
 E.g. for a model of a shrinking or ablating object.

+.. _read-surf-file:

-If the *file* keyword is used, the surfaces will be written out to the specified *filename* immediately after they are read in.
+If the ``file`` keyword is used, the surfaces will be written out to the specified ``filename`` immediately after they are read in.
 The arguments for this keyword are identical to those used for the :ref:`write_surf<command-write-surf>` command.
 This includes a file name with optional "*" and "%" wildcard characters, as well as its optional keywords.

-.. important:: The *file* keyword must be the last keyword specified with the read_isurf command.
+.. important:: The ``file`` keyword must be the last keyword specified with the read_isurf command.
 This is because all the remaining arguments are passed to the :ref:`write_surf<command-write-surf>` command.

 The format for the output file is the same as the one written by the :ref:`write_surf<command-write-surf>` command, or read by this command.
 Note